Goethe's Faust: Faust, Part One

 The next morning Mephistopheles returns.
 He tells Faust that he wishes to serve him in life, and in return Faust must serve him in the afterlife.
 Faust is willing to accept but is concerned that accepting the services of Mephistopheles will bring him to ruin.
-To avoid this fate, Faust makes a wager: If Mephistopheles can grant Faust an experience of transcendence on Earth - a moment so blissful that he wishes to remain in it forever - then he will instantly die and serve the Devil in Hell.
+To avoid this fate, Faust makes a wager: if Mephistopheles can grant Faust an experience of transcendence on Earth—a moment so blissful that he wishes to remain in it forever, ceasing to strive further—then he will instantly die and serve the Devil in Hell.
 Mephistopheles accepts the wager.

-When Mephistopheles tells Faust to sign the pact with blood, Faust complains that Mephistopheles does not trust Faust's word of honor.
+When Mephistopheles tells Faust to sign the pact with blood, Faust complains that Mephistopheles does not trust Faust's word of honour.
 In the end, Mephistopheles wins the argument and Faust signs the contract with a drop of his own blood.
 Faust has a few excursions and then meets Margaret (also known as Gretchen).
-He is attracted to her and with jewelry and with help from a neighbor, Marthe, Mephistopheles draws Gretchen into Faust's arms.
+He is attracted to her and with jewellery and with help from a neighbour, Marthe, Mephistopheles draws Gretchen into Faust's arms.
 With Mephistopheles' aid, Faust seduces Gretchen.
 Gretchen's mother dies from a sleeping potion, administered by Gretchen to obtain privacy so that Faust could visit her.
 Gretchen discovers she is pregnant.
 Gretchen's brother condemns Faust, challenges him and falls dead at the hands of Faust and Mephistopheles.
 Gretchen drowns her illegitimate child and is convicted of the murder.
 Faust tries to save Gretchen from death by attempting to free her from prison.
 Finding that she refuses to escape, Faust and Mephistopheles flee the dungeon, while voices from Heaven announce that Gretchen shall be saved – "Sie ist gerettet" – this differs from the harsher ending of Urfaust – "Sie ist gerichtet!" – "she is condemned."

 Faust, Part Two

 Rich in classical allusion, in Part Two the romantic story of the first Faust is put aside, and Faust wakes in a field of fairies to initiate a new cycle of adventures and purpose.
-The piece consists of five acts (relatively isolated episodes) each representing a different theme.
-Ultimately, Faust goes to Heaven, for he loses only half of the bet.
+The piece consists of five acts—relatively isolated episodes—each representing a different theme.
+Ultimately, Faust goes to Heaven.
+He had lost his wager with Mephistopheles, that he would never seek to remain in a transcendental moment and have it prolonged forever.
+However, God had won his wager from the Prologue (and thus Faust's soul) as the transcendental moment was derived from his righteous pursuits.
 Angels, who arrive as messengers of divine mercy, declare at the end of Act V: "He who strives on and lives to strive / Can earn redemption still" (V, 11936–7).